rocky-linux/documentation/docs/guides/backup/tar.md

 | `-cvfj`  | `usr`   | `usr.tar.bz2`    | `/usr` in relative mode, *bzip2* compression |
 | `-cvfPz` | `/home` | `home.A.tar.gz`  | `home` in absolute mode, *gzip* compression  |
 | `-cvfPj` | `/home` | `home.A.tar.bz2` | `home` in absolute mode, *bzip2* compression |

+You may also add the date to the filename.

 ### Example of use